Funes the Memorious: Plot summary

 Funes enumerates to Borges the cases of prodigious memory cited in the Historia Naturalis, and adds that he marvels that those are considered marvellous.
 He reveals that, since his fall from the horse, he perceives everything in full detail and remembers it all.
 He remembers, for example, the shape of clouds at all given moments, as well as the associated perceptions (muscular, thermal, etc.) of each moment.
 Funes has an immediate intuition of the mane of a horse or the form of a constantly changing flame that is comparable to our (normal people's) intuition of a simple geometric shape such as a triangle or square.

 In order to pass the time, Funes has engaged in projects such as reconstructing a full day's worth of past memories (an effort which, he finds, takes him another full day), and constructing a "system of enumeration" that gives each number a different, arbitrary name.
-Borges correctly points out to him that this is precisely the opposite of a system of enumeration, but Funes is incapable of such understanding.
+Borges correctly points out to him that this is precisely the opposite of a system of enumeration, but Funes might be incapable of such understanding.
 A poor, ignorant young boy in the outskirts of a small town, he is hopelessly limited in his possibilities, but (says Borges) his absurd projects reveal "a certain stammering greatness".
 Funes, we are told, is incapable of Platonic ideas, of generalities, of abstraction; his world is one of intolerably uncountable details.
 He finds it very difficult to sleep, since he recalls "every crevice and every moulding of the various houses which [surround] him".